chickenPopcorn/EqEq/notes/language-reference-manual.md

    ```
  + `id '[' expr? ']'`: for vector access.

- + `-expr` The result is the negative of the expression with the same type.
-The
+ + `-expr`: negative.
+The result is the negative of the expression.
+Note, the
    type of the expression must be double.

  + `!exp`   // eg: `if ((!(a % b))+2)) == (a % !b + 2)` The result of the